Caution: Zoning moratorium ahead

 Bottom line – any moratorium allowing time for the government to develop and adopt zoning regulations for a particular land use or activity (or any delayed enforcement strategy) should be discussed with the community’s attorney, ideally one who is experienced in municipal and land use law.

 Michigan State University Extension offers educational programs for local government officials on roles, responsibilities, and best practices in government functions and operations, including planning and zoning, budget and finance, and public administration.
-Contact a Government and Public Policy educator to learn more about related educational opportunities and resources.
+Contact a Government and Community Vitality educator to learn more about related educational opportunities and resources.